 Narcissism and Annexation

 About a year after the hospital incident, Jenny came down with a second case of pneumonia.
-I caught this case sooner.
-After a trip to the ER, x rays, some serious shots, and a prescription for a heavy-duty antibiotic, the doctor suggested that if I felt comfortable caring for her at home, I could do so.
-He said he felt it was safer than exposing her to the stuff going around the hospital.
+After a trip to the ER, the doctor suggested that if I felt comfortable caring for her at home, I could do so.
+He said he felt it was safer than exposing her to stuff going around the hospital.
 Since she wouldn’t need IVs, this seemed like the smartest choice.
 We weren’t living with Mark at the time.
-He only came over twice to check on Jenny.
+He came over twice to check on Jenny.
 What with the lack of audience, there would be no benefit in trying to annex in this situation.

 Tags: , , , , , , ,